-MUS 263 CEOL MOR I (CLASSICAL BAGPIPE I) / 3 credits
+MUS 263 CEOL MOR I (CLASSICAL BAGPIPE I) / 3 CREDITS

 An introduction to the fundamentals of piobaireachd (the technique and literature of the classical Highland bagpipe).
-The student can expect to learn all basic embellishments's used in ceol mor, as well as the use of cadenceds and simple phrase structures.
+Students can expect to learn all basic embellishments used in ceol mor, as well as the use of cadenceds and simple phrase structures.
 The student will learn a minimum of one complete tune.

-MUS 291 TOPICS IN MUSIC HISTORY / 3 credits
+MUS 291 TOPICS IN MUSIC HISTORY / 3 CREDITS

-An examination of a major composer, genre, or repertory, from a historical perspective.
+An examination of a major composer, genre, or repertory from a historical perspective.

-MUS 292 TOPICS IN MUSIC THEORY / 3 credits
+MUS 292 TOPICS IN MUSIC THEORY / 3 CREDITS

-An examination of a major composer or a group of works defined by genre or repertory, from a theoretical perspective.
+An examination of a major composer or a group of works defined by genre or repertory from a theoretical perspective.
 Topics may also include particular analytical methods or the history of music theory.

-MUS 293 TOPICS IN PERFORMANCE PRACTICE / 3 credits
+MUS 293 TOPICS IN PERFORMANCE PRACTICE / 3 CREDITS